UBCDingXin/CCDM/README.md

 # The Code Repository for "[CCDM: Continuous Conditional Diffusion Models for Image Generation](https://arxiv.org/abs/2405.03546)"

 **[UPDATE!
+2025-07-13]** We corrected a coding error that inadvertently allowed CCDM and CcDPM to utilize additional training samples on RC-49, though fortunately our primary conclusion about CCDM's substantial superiority remains unchanged. <br />

+**[UPDATE!
 2025-02-26]** We offer a unified code repository located at `./CCDM/CCDM_unified`, which supports training CcDPM, CCDM, and DMD2-M on RC-49, Cell-200, UTKFace, and Steering Angle.
 The original code repository, containing the initial version of CCDM, is now archived in `./CCDM/CCDM_vanilla`.
 Detailed training and sampling setups are documented in [`./setup_details.pdf`](https://github.com/UBCDingXin/CCDM/blob/main/setup_details.pdf).  <br />

 --------------------------------------------------------